NegativeEpsilon/athens-airbnb-analysis/README.md

 ## Main findings

-A few patterns stand out:
+The analysis points to a few clear patterns:

-- Airbnb supply is highly concentrated in central Athens, especially around the Acropolis and nearby tourist areas.
+- Airbnb supply is highly concentrated in central Athens, especially around the Acropolis and nearby tourist districts.
-- Room type and location are the strongest price drivers in the dataset.
+- Room type and neighborhood are the strongest drivers of price.
-- Entire homes command clearly higher prices than private or shared rooms.
+- Entire homes/apartments are consistently more expensive than private or shared rooms.
-- Reviews, availability, and host scale show weaker relationships with price.
+- Reviews, availability, and host scale show weaker relationships with price than location and property type.
-- A baseline linear regression captures part of the pricing structure, but a large share of variation remains unexplained.
+- A baseline linear regression explains part of the variation in price, but much of the market remains shaped by factors not captured in the dataset.

 ## Repository structure